HarshithaGonella/ATMSimulation_Interface_Java/README.md

-ATM Machine Simulation Interface
+ATM Machine Simulation Interface\n
-Overview
+Overview\n
 Welcome to the ATM Machine Simulation Interface project!
 This Java-based application is designed to simulate the functionalities of an ATM, providing an interactive and educational experience for those interested in understanding core banking operations and software development.

-Project Background
+Project Background\n
 Developed as part of a training and internship program with Octanet Services, this project showcases practical skills in Java development.
-It highlights the ability to design and implement a user-friendly interface for an ATM system, simulating essential features such as account management, transaction processing, and security measures.
+It highlights the ability to design and implement a user-friendly interface for an ATM system, simulating essential features such as account management, transaction processing, and security measures.\n

-Features
+Features\n
 Check Remaining Account Balance: Easily view the current balance of your account.
 Withdraw and Deposit Funds: Perform transactions to withdraw or deposit money, with real-time updates to account balance.
 Change PIN: Securely update your account PIN to enhance security.
-Transaction History: View a detailed history of past transactions for transparency and record-keeping.
+Transaction History: View a detailed history of past transactions for transparency and record-keeping.\n Technologies Used\n
-Technologies Used
 Java: Core programming language for application logic and interface design.
 Swing: Java GUI toolkit used for creating a responsive and user-friendly interface.
 JDBC: For potential future integrations with database systems.